Kledenai/jsonverify/README.md

-# JsonCheck
+# JsonVerify

-**JsonCheck** is a lightweight library for validating JSON schemas and data, written in TypeScript.
+**JsonVerify** is a lightweight library for validating JSON schemas and data, written in TypeScript.
 It ensures that the provided data complies with defined schemas, making it ideal for JSON-based applications like APIs or configuration systems.

 ## 🚀 Features